 What does FAR mean?

-Definition: FAR stands for "Floor to Area Ratio" and it's used in some zones to determine how big of a building can be built on a certain parcel.
+FAR stands for “Floor to Area Ratio” and it’s used in some municipalities and zones to determine how big of a building can be built on a certain parcel.
+The problem is it’s not widely used in determination, unless the parcel is in a bigger city.